- 4

 |---|---|---|

-| Channel | Email with links/attachments | Phone + Teams + Email |
+| Attack Channel | Email with links/attachments | Phone + Teams + Email |

-| Antivirus detection? | Partially detectable | Undetectable |
+| Antivirus Detection? | Partially detectable | Undetectable |

-| Requires clicking a link? | Yes | No — victims install remote access themselves |
+| Click Required? | Yes | No — the victim installs remote access themselves |

-| Complexity level | Low to Medium | Very High |
+| Complexity Level | Low-Medium | Very High |

-| Outcome | Steal passwords/data | Full machine control + lateral movement across the network |
+| Outcome | Stolen passwords/data | Full machine control + lateral movement across the network |

 Impact on ERP Systems

-- Financial data — balance sheets, income/expenses, bank account numbers
+- Financial data — balance sheets, income-expenses, bank account numbers

 - HR data — employee salaries, national ID numbers